-All staff will receive appropriate safeguarding and child protection training to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
-This training will include policy and procedures for dealing with peer or peer abuse, on-line safety (including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and whistle-blowing procedure.
+All staff will receive appropriate safeguarding, child protection and Prevent training to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse, exploitation or neglect.
+This training will include policy and procedures for dealing with child-on-child abuse and exploitation, on-line safety (including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and whistle-blowing procedure.